malmostad/wag/pages/forms.md

 ## Autocomplete
-[jQueryUI Autocomplete](http://jqueryui.com/autocomplete/) is available in the assets with a custom styling.
-Here is an example how you used it with the City of Malmö's map service.
+[jQueryUI Autocomplete](http://jqueryui.com/autocomplete/) is available in the global assets with a custom styling.
+Here is a live example of how you use it with the City of Malmö's map service.
 The service has a jsonp interface.

 <div class="example">
   <form action="/fox" method="get" class="malmo-form">